-Position two horizontal guiding lines (A, B) on the grid with Y=4.0 cm and Y=6.0 cm.
-With Snap to Grid active, this should be no problem.
+Figure 222: Half adder drawn using logic symbol building blocks Position two horizontal guiding lines (A, B) on the grid with Y=4.0 cm and Y=6.0 cm.
+With $Snap\ to\ Grid$ active, this should be no problem.
 With an INVERTER gate the input and output leads lie in the middle of the block, 4 mm below the upper edge.
 In order that the input and output are docked to the guiding line, the upper edges of the INVERTER gate must be positioned (for a 5 mm grid spacing) at Y=4.1 cm and Y=6.1 cm.
-Right-click on the guiding line, select Edit guiding line from the context menu and set the guiding lines to $4.1\ \mathrm{cm}$ and $6.1\ \mathrm{cm}.$
+Right-click on the guiding line, select Edit guiding line from the context menu and set the guiding lines to 4.1 cm and 6.1 cm.
 In order that the blocks lie exactly underneath each other, insert vertical guiding lines at X=5.0 cm (INVERTER gate) and X=8.0 cm (AND gate).
 Now open the Gallery and drag the Inverter gate into approximately 0.64, the position desired.
 If the function Snap to guiding line is still active, you will be able to accurately position both blocks in the correct location.
-Your diagram should now look like Figure 223 and you can save it.
+Your diagram should now look like Figure 223.

-The input and output leads of the INVERTER lie at Y=4.5 cm and Y=6.5 cm.
+Figure 223: Drawing a half adder - Step 1 The input and output leads of the INVERTER lie at Y=4.5 cm and Y=6.5 cm.
 Move the mouse over a guiding line.
 When the mouse cursor changes to a double arrow, drag the guiding line (with the left mouse button pressed) onto the input and output leads of the block.
 If the grid snap is still active, this should be exactly positioned without much effort.
 The leads of the AND gate lie 1.5 mm below the upper edges of the two horizontal guiding lines.
 They must be moved up for the next step.
 The Y coordinates are reduced to 4.35 cm and 6.35 cm (the top edges of the AND gates).
 When you have moved the lines, you can drag both AND gates from the Gallery and position them.
 Your drawing should now resemble that in Figure 224.
 Next drag the horizontal guiding lines again over the input and output of the gates (Y=4.5/6.5 cm), so that when you position the connection point of the leads (a small black circle) it will sit exactly on top of the leads from the gates.

-Figure 224: Drawing a half adder - Step 2

-To position the two last gates, you need to set the following additional guiding lines: a vertical line with X=11 cm and two horizontal lines (C,D) at Y=5.5 cm and Y=7.5 cm respectively.
+Figure 224: Drawing a half adder - Step 2 To position the two last gates, you need to set the following additional guiding lines: a vertical line with X=11 cm and two horizontal lines (C,D) at Y=5.5 cm and Y=7.5 cm respectively.
 Shift the horizontal lines C and D each 1.5mm upwards (so that Y=5.35 cm and Y=7.35 cm).
 Drag the OR and the last AND gate from the gallery and position them as in Figure 225.